kyma-project/cloud-manager/docs/user/README.md

 Cloud Manager can provision the following cloud resources in the underlying cloud provider subscription:

 * Network File System (NFS) server that can be used as a ReadWriteMany (RWX) volume in the Kyma cluster
-* Virtual Private Cloud (VPC) peering between your project and the Kyma cluster
+* Virtual Private Cloud (VPC) Peering between your project and the Kyma cluster

 ## Architecture